Tessmore/UMLS_suggestions/README.md

 UMLS suggestions
 =========

-A compact search engine to suggest (preferred) UMLS terms
+A compact search engine to suggest (preferred) UMLS terms.

 ## Usage

-If you have elasticsearch, node and npm installed you can use (assuming elasticsearch runs on localhost:9200).
+If you have elasticsearch, node and npm installed you can use `npm start` (assuming elasticsearch runs on localhost:9200).

-`npm start`

 There is now an app on `localhost:9000`.
 Since it is only a prototype there are no security settings.
 To setup your "database" goto: `localhost:9000/install`.
 This will create an empty index for new records.

+After installing you can insert UMLS records.
+Enter the CUI + preferred title and alternatives.
+The alternatives can contain multiple entries seperated by ` | `.

 ### API